-Risk Risk Mitigating measures assessmen t 5.
-With insufficient additional resources for the policy tasks, up to the full level of the need, 3 the Agency might not be in the position to support the EC in responding to all 3 standardisation areas linked to innovation over the next years.
+Risk Risk assessment Mitigating measures 5.
+With insufficient additional resources for the policy tasks, up to the full level of the need, the Agency might not be in the position to support the EC in responding to all standardisation areas linked to innovation over the next years.
 The allocation of additional resources might need to be reopened during the lifecycle of this Action Plan to identify priority areas for which the Agency's involvement is further expected.
-6. Considering the complexity of the training program which could help redeploying 4 administrative staff to operational tasks, it might have a limited buy in and/or efficiency - and could require a period of time for completion which goes beyond the timeline of the Strengthening Plan.
+3 6.
+Considering the complexity of the training program which could help redeploying administrative staff to operational tasks, it might have a limited buy in and/or efficiency and could require a period of time for completion which goes beyond the timeline of the Strengthening Plan.
+4